gtrabanco/sloth_marketplace/README.md

     conditional_command_that_not_output &&\
     anotherconditional_command_that_not_output &&\
     end_conditional_command_that_not_output
+}
-}; then
+then
   error_command
 fi
 ```

+Multiline conditionals should have `then` in a new line at the same level of the if.

 In comparisons use of `[[` is preferred over `[`.

+#### Other
+- Al identation is two spaces
+- Code blocks should have a tab
-Follow all possible shellcheck recommendations is very recommended but we know that sometimes shellcheck fails.
+- Follow all possible shellcheck recommendations is very recommended but we know that sometimes shellcheck fails.

 ### 2. Additional Libraries